rithmschool/rithm-react-exercises/05_custom_link_div_maker_and_todos/README.md

 - `App` - this component should render the `NewBoxForm` and `BoxList` components.
 Place your state that contains all of the boxes here.
 - `NewBoxForm` - this component should render a form that allows you to when submitted, create a new `div`.
 You should be able to specify the `div`'s width, height, and background color.
 When the form is submitted, clear the input values.
-- `BoxList` - this component should render all of the `Box` components
+- `BoxList` - this component should render all of the `Box` components.
 - `Box`- this component should display a `div` with a background color, width and height based on the props passed to it.

 **BONUS** - When each `Box` component is displayed, add a button with a value of X next to each button that when clicked, removes that certain button.
 This will require you to pass a function down as props and figure out how to make sure you're deleting the correct todo.